AI adoption fails because of people, not technology. I help CEOs and leadership teams get it right.

 How I Help

-My work with CEOs and leadership teams typically takes one of four forms:
+My work with CEOs and leadership teams typically takes one of five forms:

 • AI Adoption Intervention Called in when an AI initiative has stalled, or when a CEO wants to make sure it doesn't.
 I diagnose what's actually happening at the human and leadership level and build a clear path forward.